The Nearness of You

 .

-Bing Crosby with Buddy Cole and his Trio — CBS recordings for radio, recorded 18 November 1954 for The Bing Crosby Show
+Bing Crosby with Buddy Cole and his Trio — recorded on 18 November 1954 for The Bing Crosby Show (CBS recordings for radio)

 .